Storm Large

 Storm Large (born Susan Storm Large, June 25, 1969) is an American singer, songwriter, actress and author.
 She attracted national attention as a contestant on the CBS reality television show Rock Star: Supernova.
-For many years solely a rock artist, in recent years she has branched out into theater and cabaret.
-A resident of Portland, Oregon, Large currently performs nationally with her own band, and tours internationally with the Portland-based band Pink Martini.
+A resident of Portland, Oregon, Large performs nationally with her own band and tours internationally with the Portland-based band Pink Martini.

 Personal life

 Storm Large was born and raised in suburban Southborough, Massachusetts.
 From the age of five, she started singing and writing songs.
 She graduated in 1987 from St. Mark's School, a private school.
-Her father Henry Large was a history teacher there, as well as the football team coach before he retired.
+Her father Henry Large was a history teacher there as well as head coach of the football team before he retired.

 After high school, she attended the American Academy of Dramatic Arts in New York.

-Large moved to Portland, Oregon in 2002, originally planning to quit music and attend the Western Culinary Institute, but at the urging of friends and in particular Frank Faillace, owner of the Portland rock club Dante's, she began singing again with a band she called "The Balls".
+Large moved to Portland, Oregon in 2002, originally planning to quit music and attend the Western Culinary Institute but at the urging of friends and in particular Frank Faillace, owner of the Portland rock club Dante's, she began singing again with a band she called "The Balls".

-Large is bisexual, though she dislikes the term and instead calls herself "sexually omnivorous."
+Large is bisexual, although she dislikes the term and instead calls herself "sexually omnivorous."

 Career

-While in San Francisco Storm formed the bands Flower SF, Storm and Her Dirty Mouth, and Storm, Inc. Storm also performed with Michael Cavaseno as the duo Storm and Michael or Storm and Friends.
+While in San Francisco, Storm formed the bands Flower SF, Storm and Her Dirty Mouth and Storm, Inc. Storm also performed with Michael Cavaseno as the duo Storm and Michael or Storm and Friends.

 Storm, Inc. featured Shaunna Hall of 4 Non Blondes and P-Funk fame as a rhythm guitarist.
 Hall was featured on The Calm Years LP and toured with the band for a few months after the album's release.

 On January 12, 2012, Storm published a memoir titled Crazy Enough.
-It is an expansion on her cabaret show produced by Portland Center Stage.
-The book, published by Free Press, is an account of her growing up with a mother with psychological issues, her stint as a competitive rower, and her eventual successes.
+It’s an expansion on her cabaret show produced by Portland Center Stage.
+The book, published by Free Press, is an account of her growing up with a mother with psychological issues, her stint as a competitive rower and her eventual successes.
+One of her songs from the aforementioned show, "8 Miles Wide"—a comedic song with minor innuendo -- was made into a music video released in 2009.

 The Balls

 The Balls, also known as Storm and the Balls, were formed in May/June 2002 after Large moved to Portland from San Francisco.
-Storm and the Balls consisted of Davey Loprinzi (aka "Hotrod" Davey Nipples, formerly of Sweaty Nipples) on bass guitar, James Beaton on keyboards, and Brian Parnel on drums.
+Storm and the Balls consisted of Davey Loprinzi (aka "Hotrod" Davey Nipples, formerly of Sweaty Nipples) on bass guitar, James Beaton on keyboards and Brian Parnel on drums.
 The Balls drew what local media called a "cult-like" following in clubs, primarily during Wednesday night shows at Dante's.
-They perform "lounge-core, mash-up" renditions of artists such as ABBA, Black Sabbath, Cheap Trick, Billy Idol, Led Zeppelin, Motörhead and Olivia Newton-John as well as their own compositions.
+They perform "lounge-core, mash-up" renditions of artists such as ABBA, Black Sabbath, Cheap Trick, Billy Idol, Led Zeppelin Motörhead and Olivia Newton-John as well as their own compositions.
 Large worked part-time as a bartender at Dante's when not touring with The Balls.
-The Balls opened for Everclear, Nina Hagen, Hank 3, Pleasure Club, and Nancy Sinatra.
+The Balls opened for Everclear, Nina Hagen, Hank 3, Pleasure Club and Nancy Sinatra.